Krishna7031/k8s-voting-app/README.md

   - Network traffic (bytes transmitted/received)
   - Request latency and error rates

-See the screenshots above for monitoring dashboards in action.

 ## 🎓 Learning Outcomes

 Through this project, I gained hands-on experience with: